TIPS FOR TEACHING A GIRL WITH ADHD OR ADD

 - Girls with ADHD are more likely to hide the symptoms of ADHD in girls, likely due to the extra social pressure placed on girls to “behave.”

-However, as a person with ADHD myself, raising at least one (and most likely, two) ADHD girls, the condition is alive and kicking in the female populace.
+However, as a person with ADHD myself, raising at least one (and most likely, two) ADHD girls, ADHD is alive and kicking in the female populace.

 Teaching a girl with ADHD looks a lot different than teaching a neurotypical girl (or boy).

 The first step to learning practical strategies for teaching and helping a girl with ADHD is to find out if your daughter actually has ADHD.

 One of the tricky things about a daughter with ADHD is that you might not know you have one.

 Unless your girls are blatantly hyperactive, you may not even realize they have a learning difference.
 It took years for us to identify Monkey’s ADHD because: